 Registered nurses all hold the same license only to the extent that any other industry professionals hold the same degree.
 Not every software engineer with two years of experience has the same skillset, compensation, or responsibility.
 This same concept applies to nurses.

 But why does it feel different for nursing?

-When companies develop or re-design their brands, it is an extensive process of internal reflection, organic creation and strategic development of external communication.
-The key to success when developing your own professional brand is to follow this same systems process.
+When companies develop or re-design their brands, it is an extensive process of internal reflection, organic creation, and strategic development of external communication.
+The key to success when developing your own professional brand is to follow this same systematic process.

 Who are you and what do you bring to the table?